solidoss/solidframe/tutorials/mpipc_echo/README.md

 }
 ```

-is the actual definition of the protocol - i.e. the messages it is composed of. protocol_setup does not do the actual message registration it is done by the given Stub.
+is the actual definition of the protocol - i.e. the messages it is composed of. __protocol_setup__ does not do the actual message registration - it is done by the given Stub.

-You'll see further in the client and server code how is protocol_setup being used.
+You'll see further in the client and server code how is __protocol_setup__ being used.

 ## The client implementation